peter-woyzbun/datm/docs/transformations.rst

 Manipulation Sets
 =================

-Manipulation sets are similar to chained "data manipulation verb" functions from the excellent `dplyr` R package.
+Manipulation sets are similar to chained "data manipulation verb" functions from the `dplyr` R package.
 They are ordered sets of instructions that are applied to the parent dataset one at a time (i.e function composition).

 Manipulation Types